OutSystems/docs-support/src/licensing/app-object-count.md

 * Entities you create within OutSystems (both normal [entities](https://success.outsystems.com/Documentation/11/Developing_an_Application/Use_Data/Data_Modeling/Entities) and [static entities](https://success.outsystems.com/Documentation/11/Developing_an_Application/Use_Data/Data_Modeling/Static_Entities)) each count as 1 AO.
 * Entities you import from external databases (for example, a table or a view) for use in your app each count as 1 AO.
 * Entities using local storage, such as for use with mobile apps, each count as 1 AO.
+* Static entities included in a library each count as 1 AO.
 * Tables created by the OutSystems platform, such as the Users table where end user information is stored, don't contribute to the AO count.

 ## Details on AO counting for API methods

 * Each API method you *create* ([REST](https://success.outsystems.com/Documentation/11/Extensibility_and_Integration/REST/Expose_REST_APIs) or [SOAP Web Service](https://success.outsystems.com/Documentation/11/Extensibility_and_Integration/SOAP/Exposing_SOAP_Web_Services/Expose_a_SOAP_Web_Service)) counts as 1 AO.
 * Each API method you *consume* ([REST](https://success.outsystems.com/Documentation/11/Extensibility_and_Integration/REST/Consume_REST_APIs), [SOAP Web Service](https://success.outsystems.com/Documentation/11/Extensibility_and_Integration/SOAP/Consuming_SOAP_Web_Services), SAP BAPI, etc.) within each app counts as 1 AO.
+* API methods included in a library each count as 1 AO.
 * APIs that are within a C#-based extension don't contribute to the AO count.

 ## Other scenarios relating to AO counting